sjbylo/lab-azure-service-operator/README.md

 # Extract the MySQL user's secret information

-Wait for all resources to be provisioned and ectract the password:
+Wait for all resources to be provisioned and extract the password:

 ```
 #eval `ksec aro-demo-mysqluser`